 - Lack of sleep: Individuals should have at least 7-8 hours of sleep

 - Having uncontrolled blood pressure, diabetes, cholesterol

-- Signs like breathlessness or palpitations while daily walking or exercising can be an indication for serious heart diseases
+- Signs like breathlessness or palpitations while daily walking or exercising can be an indication of serious heart diseases

 - Having diabetes, high blood pressure, bad cholesterol, being obese, or snoring can be some existing signs that the individual could have a risk of heart disease or heart attack

-- Eating a lot of processed sugar can not only increase the risk for heart disease but also increase the risk of diabetes and obesity
+- Eating a lot of processed sugar can not only increase the risk of heart disease but also increase the risk of diabetes and obesity

 - Being a drinker and smoker: More than 2-3 drinks a day for men, and 1 drink a day for women